-Young faces of North Korea's military ride artillery through Pyongyang.
+Young members of North Korea's military ride artillery through Pyongyang.

-Weapons were paraded through Pyongyang as a clear signal to the rest of the world that North Korea has military might.
+Weapons are paraded through Pyongyang as a clear signal to the rest of the world that North Korea has military might.

-Farm manager Kim Myong Jon is something of a national celebrity in North Korea.
-During the past 40 years, she's met with three of the country's leaders.
+Farm manager Kim Myong Jon is something of a celebrity in North Korea.
+During the past 40 years, she's met with all three North Korean leaders.

 Chili peppers lie in the sun at the Jang Chon farm.
-It's used for making kimchi, the fermented cabbage dish that is a staple of the North Korean diet.
+Peppers are used for making kimchi, the fermented cabbage dish that is a staple of the North Korean diet.

 The futuristic space center is in a residential area not far from the center of Pyongyang.

 Two officials walk in the grounds of the space facility.
-While there, NADA officials told CNN they had prepared multiple satellites and were in the "final stages of perfecting all operations."
+NADA officials told CNN that they had prepared multiple satellites and were in the "final stages of perfecting all operations."

 In May 2015, CNN was given rare access to a faculty apartment in an upscale area of Pyongyang, near Kim Il Sung University.
 The lounge was neat, if a little dated.

-This is the master bedroom of the three bedroom apartment.
-A university professor lives there with his adult children.
-It's 200 square meters (about 2,150 square feet) -- large for an apartment in Pyongyang.
+This is the master bedroom of the three-bedroom apartment.
+A university professor lives in the home with his adult children.
+It's 200 square meters (about 2,150 square feet).
+That's large for an apartment in Pyongyang.

-A new flat screen television is in the lounge.
+A flat-screen television sits prominently in the lounge.